Lithium niobate

 Lithium niobate (auto=1|LiNbO3) is a synthetic salt consisting of niobium, lithium, and oxygen.
 Its single crystals are an important material for optical waveguides, mobile phones, piezoelectric sensors, optical modulators and various other linear and non-linear optical applications.
 Lithium niobate is sometimes referred to by the brand name linobate.

 Properties

 Lithium niobate is a colorless solid, and it is insoluble in water.
 It has a trigonal crystal system, which lacks inversion symmetry and displays ferroelectricity, the Pockels effect, the piezoelectric effect, photoelasticity and nonlinear optical polarizability.
 Lithium niobate has negative uniaxial birefringence which depends slightly on the stoichiometry of the crystal and on temperature.
 It is transparent for wavelengths between 350 and 5200 nanometers.

-Lithium niobate can be doped by magnesium oxide, which increases its resistance to optical damage (also known as photorefractive damage) when doped above the optical damage threshold.
+Lithium niobate can be doped with magnesium oxide, which increases its resistance to optical damage (also known as photorefractive damage).
 Other available dopants are iron, zinc, hafnium, copper, gadolinium, erbium, yttrium, manganese and boron.